kahypar/kahypar/README.md

     KaHyPar currently supports three different contraction policies for partitioning with fixed vertices:
     1. `free_vertex_only` allows all contractions in which the contraction partner is a *free* vertex, i.e., it allows contractions of vertex pairs where either both vertices are free, or one vertex is fixed and the other vertex is free.
     2. `fixed_vertex_allowed` additionaly allows contractions of two fixed vertices provided that both are preassigned to the *same* block.
-Based on preliminary experim,ents, this is currently the default policy.
+Based on preliminary experiments, this is currently the default policy.
     3. `equivalent_vertices` only allows contractions of vertex pairs that consist of either two free vertices or two fixed vertices preassigned to the same block.

 #### Experimental Results